- All

 Place the card near the reader on the ticket machine located next to the driver – the cost of the fare will be automatically charged.
 Witht he exception of EMT local buses, the machine will then issue a ticket indicating the amount deducted from your total credit, your remaining balance and the time limit for any transfers that may be required.

-When purchasing the card, users must specify the number of times (0, 1, 2 or 3) that they will change zones before completing their typical daily journey.
-The cost of each journey depends on the number of different fare zones travelled through.
+When purchasing the card, users must specify the number of times (0, 1, 2 or 3).

 A maximum of 15, provided no more than 3 minutes elapse between the payment of the first and last fares.
 However, the Large Family Travel Card may not be used by more than one person.